SilverMonkeyGmbH/v5_docs/index.rst

 Silver Monkey v5 Documentation
 ==============================

 .. note:: Documentation is still in development process.
-Please dont hesitate to use support@silvermonkey.net for further questions.
+Please do not hesitate to contact us on support@silvermonkey.net for further information.

 Welcome
 ------------